-- 1. Select the Services window.
+- 1. Select Dashboard > Services.

 - 2. Select the service S3-Gateway.

 - 3. On the Configuration tab, in the HTTPS Options section, enter the new cipher suite in the field SSL Ciphers.

-- 4. Click Update.
-The service redeploys.
+- Click Update.The service redeploys.

 Avoiding Message Queue shutdown

 If two of the three Message Queue service instances fail, the service shuts down.
 To avoid the possible loss of queued messages, resolve any situation in which only two service instances are running.